spoutgram/readme/README.md

 # Spoutgram readme
-A social network and blogging site.
+A social media platform and blogging site.